Prince George Targeted By Isis In Plot To Attack School, Claims British Supporter: His Demonic Plan

 Husnain wrote messages online encouraging militants to carry out attacks, CNN reports.
 He even posted a picture of Prince George, who’s third in line to the throne, next to a superimposed silhouette of a jihadi fighter, according to the Crown Prosecution Service (CPS).
 In addition, he gave the full address of the little royal’s school, which is located in southwest London.
 And if that’s not chilling enough, he wrote, “even the royal family will not be left alone.”

 Between October 2016 and November 2017, Husnain also encouraged attacks on multiple other targets including soccer stadiums, British Army bases, shopping centers, and Jewish communities.
 He also suggested things such as injecting poison into supermarket ice creams, Britain’s Press Association reported.
+Husnain will be sentenced on June 28, and Judge Andrew Lees said the trial had heard the “most disturbing allegations.”
+He said a very lengthy prison sentence for Husnain was “inevitable” and a life sentence would be considered, according to PA.

 An ISIS supporter planned an attack against the UK’s Prince George and that’s by far the most disgusting thing I’ve read today.
 He’s four years old and people were trying to kill him.
 This world is disgusting.